COLLEGE OF PUBLIC HEALTH

 Coursework Required for Admission Consideration: Two admission options are offered for the DNP program:

 • Post-Masters DNP – Applicants to the post-masters DNP program may elect to pursue a concentration in Health Systems Leadership (HSL).
-All applicants must have an earned masters degree and are required to complete a total of 1,000 clinical practicum hours.
-Students may apply up to 500 hours earned during their masters program toward the 1,000-hours requirement.
+All applicants must have an active registered nurse license, practice experience, and an earned masters degree.
+The DNP degree requires 1,000 nursing practice hours.
+Students may apply up to 500 hours earned during their masters program toward the 1,000-hour requirement.
 Hours required for national certification may also be applied.
-Prior to an applicant's formal admission to the program, the need for DNP Experience hours will be evaluated via a gap analysis process.
-The students with non-nursing master's degrees will be evaluated on a 1:1 basis.
+Upon admission, a gap analysis process will be completed to determine the number of hours required to achieve the 1000 nursing practice hours.
+Students with non-nursing master's degrees will be evaluated for admission on an individualized basis.

 Bachelor's Degree in Discipline/Related Discipline: All applicants must present credentials that are the equivalent of a baccalaureate degree at Temple University.
 Official transcripts for all undergraduate and graduate institutions attended must be submitted.